-A sitting height counter may act as a psychological barrier to a patient/escort who may be violent.
-A counter depth of 800 should help to protect staff, whilst still
+1. A sitting height counter may act as a psychological barrier to a patient/escort who may be violent.
+A counter depth of 800 should help to protect staff, whilst still personal belongings are preferred for greater flexibility.

 2. Glazed screens between receptionists maximise confidentiality of discussions between patient and receptionist.